dukeofharen/httplaceholder/README.md

 - The method should be `GET`.
 - The query parameters `id` and `filter` should be there with the values `12` and `first_name` respectively.

 The `response` element defines the response of the request.
 In this case, HTTP 200 is returned, the literal JSON string defined and `application/json` as Content-Type header.
-For more examples, see the `samples` folder in this repository.
+Also take a look at the [samples](docs/SAMPLES.md).

 # Batteries included
 - XPath conditions.